• Skip to primary navigation

 • Lime Juice

-Store leftover vegan pork in a sealed container in the fridge and it should stay fresh for 3-4 days.
+Store leftover vegan jackfruit pork in a sealed container in the fridge for 2-3 days.
 You can use the leftovers to make tacos, burritos, enchiladas, taco salad, chili, or taco soup.

 Notes & Substitutions

-• What if I Don't Have Chipotle Peppers in Adobo Sauce?
-If you can't find canned chipotle peppers in adobo sauce or if the adobo sauce is too spicy for you, you can substitute 1 additional tbsp of tomato paste instead.
+• Chipotle Peppers in Adobo Sauce Substitution: If you can't find canned chipotle peppers in adobo sauce or if the adobo sauce is too spicy for you, you can substitute 1 additional tbsp of tomato paste instead.

 • Jackfruit Substitutions: You can use crumbled tofu, roughly chopped artichokes, or soy curls.